Skip to main content

 intended_usestringYesOne of: Investing, PaymentToFriendsFamilyorOthers, PurchaseDigitalAssets, OnlinePurchasesOfGoodsOrServices, Trading

 ip_addressstringNoApplicant IP for fraud/geo signals.
-Optional if captured via SumSub — see IP address.
-You may omit it when your integration does not require EUR; otherwise supply it (API, SumSub tracking, or applicant metadata).
+Optional if captured via SumSub.
+See IP address.
+You can omit it when your integration does not require EUR; otherwise supply it (API, SumSub tracking, or applicant metadata).

 Basic Request